Right Tree, Right Place

 - 30 feet for trees maturing to 35 feet

-Cooling costs can be cut by up to 30% if half of the roof is shaded, and shading the air conditioner will also improve its efficiency by up to 10%.
+Energy costs in the cooling season can be cut by up to 30% if half of the roof is shaded by trees, and shading the air conditioner will also improve its efficiency by up to 10%.

 When planting trees and shrubs around your home: